hellomasaya/clean-the-code/README.md

 ## Tests:

 - Corrected name of method `malFormedMapArgument()` to `malformedMapArgument()`
+- Corrected name of method `malFormedMapArgumentExcess()` to `malformedMapArgumentExcess()`
 - Corrected test corresponding to `malformedMapArgument()`
 - Added a test for negative numbers
-- Added a test discovering a multiple flag function i.e. -xy 2 2.3
+- Added a test discovering a multiple flag function i.e. -xy 7 3.6

 ---------------------------------